Multi-Objective Preference Optimization: Improving Human Alignment of Generative Models

-We propose a multi-policy architecture in which all policies share a common LLM backbone.
+We propose a multi-policy architecture in which all $K$ policies share a common LLM backbone.
 Each policy $k$ is parameterized by a matrix $\theta_k \in \Rbb^{L \times d}$, where $L$ is the number of tokens and $d$ is the transformer embedding dimension.
 The logit for the next token under policy $k$ is computed as $\theta_k \phi$, where $\phi \in \Rbb^d$ is the final-layer embedding summarizing the input sequence.
 This multi-headed model is illustrated in Figure \ref{fig:multiplepolicyheads}.
 The total parameter count is reduced to $m - dL + dKL$, where $m - dL$ parameters are in the shared backbone, and $dKL$ correspond to the $K$ policy heads.
 The shared backbone enables efficient language modeling, while the separate heads provide sufficient flexibility for each policy to optimize distinct objectives and language styles.
 During training, each policy matrix is jointly trained with the transformer backbone.
 At inference time, the user specifies which objective $k_{0} \in [K]$ should be the primary objective, and the model computes logit for the text token using $\theta_{k_{0}}\phi$ to adapt to inference time user specifications.

 \textbf{Inference code.} Here we provide the inference pseudo-code.
 Notably, to prevent potential precision explosion, we approximate the solution for JSD same as Reverse KL-divergence, as they are inherently similar.